mocar27/MIMUW/II semester/oop/Matrices/README.md

 This is one of two bigger projects I was told to do as a part of Object Oriented Programming course.

+The program can perform matrix operations such as adding, subtraction, multiplying, division

+on many types of matrices, provided the given data is correct and matrices are right sizes,

+otherwise the program throws exception that given data is wrong.

 I am author of most of the project files.

 Tests, `IDoubleMatrix.java` interface, `MatrixCellValue.java` and `Shape.java` classes were provided by the authors of the task.